ansys/pyansys-geometry/doc/source/user_guide/designer.rst

         "LongerCircleFace", body.faces[0], Quantity(20, UNITS.mm)
     )

-You can also translate and tesselate design bodies and project curves onto them.
+You can also translate and tessellate design bodies and project curves onto them.
 For more information, see these classes:

 * :class:`Body() <ansys.geometry.core.designer.body>`